 Spending a week in Austin, Texas means you’ll have plenty of time to appreciate the full scope of the city, from the quirky shops in SoCo to the hidden swimming holes along the Barton Creek Greenbelt.
 From exploring nature to staying entertained at live music venues, this Austin itinerary for a 7-day journey has you covered for experiencing Austin to its fullest!

-Day 1: Discover Austin’s Rich History
+Day 1 of the Austin Journey: Discover Austin’s Rich History

 From the informative Bullock Texas State History Museum to the intricate architecture of The Driskill, Austin has its share of historic sites that are well worth a visit.
 Begin with the sprawling Texas State Capitol Building, once the tallest capitol building in the nation, located in downtown Austin.
 Then make your way over to the Cathedral of Saint Mary in Austin, an intricate building which dates back to the 1850s and is filled with stunning stained-glass windows.
 The Driskill Hotel is the oldest operating hotel in Austin, completed in 1886.
 Even if not planning on a stay at the hotel, step inside the open rotunda, which extends upwards to the fourth floor and culminates in a domed skylight.
 Be sure to take a stroll down East Sixth Street, a National Register Historic District with six blocks of turn-of-the-century Victorian commercial buildings.